Coventry Archives & Research Centre

 Whether you're researching for school or college projects, university dissertations, family history, the history of your house or just want to know more about our fascinating city, Coventry Archives & Research Centre is an invaluable free resource and an essential destination.

 Our friendly staff will be happy to help you unlock our amazing resources.
 We have two rooms for consulting our resources.
-The Reading Room is open during opening hours without appointment and houses our family history resources, books, pamphlets newspapers, journals and Ordnance Survey maps.
+The Reading Room is open during opening hours without an appointment and houses our family history resources, books, pamphlets newspapers, journals and Ordnance Survey maps.
 The Research Room is used for consulting original archive material.
-An appointment is necessary.
+An appointment is necessary for this section of the centre, so we do ask that you call or email ahead to book.

 Telephone: 024 7623 7583